isabella232/media-analytics.en-1/help/sdk-implement/track-ads/track-ads-overview.md

 1. If there are any additional ads within the same `AdBreak`, repeat steps 3 through 7 again.
 1. When the ad break is complete, use the `AdBreakComplete` event to track it:

-The following sample code utilizes the JavaScript 2.x SDK for an HTML5 video player.
+The following sample code utilizes the JavaScript 2.x SDK for an HTML5 media player.

 ```js
 /* Call on ad break start */